What is the aim of the Journal Club?

 The journal club provides Loke CTR members and other researchers alike a friendly environment to familiarize themselves with the current literature, to critique experimental design and to have informal discussions about the "Big Picture" regarding the biology of the trophoblast lineage, the placenta and pregnancy.

-We are moving the venue online!
 Anyone at the University of Cambridge or allied institutes who has an affinity for placental development is welcome to attend the Loke CTR journal club.
+To receive emails with updates about the journal club please join the Loke CTR mailing list.

 Date |